guillemontecinos/maquinitas/maquinitas-max/readme.md

 ## about

-maquinitas is a software library for controlling hardware instruments via midi. this is the max flavor of the library, being developed at github.com/montoyamoraga/maquinitas.
+maquinitas is a software library for controlling hardware midi instruments. this is the max flavor of the library.

-maquinitas is a project by [aarón montoya-moraga](http://montoyamoraga.io/).
+maquinitas is a project by [aarón montoya-moraga](http://montoyamoraga.io/), available from http://github.com/montoyamoraga/maquinitas.

 ## releases